Kgroll/my-portfolio/README.md

-# Getting Started with Create React App
+# My Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This portfolio was built with the React App

+##Description

+A single webpage introducing myself to prospective employers.
+As it is my first time using
+React it is fairly basic but the more I read the more I want to add to it!

-## Available Scripts
+##

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+`npm start`Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\